All comment for A Child al Confino are valid also for A Gift From the Enemy as they are the same book from two different publishers.

 I will be grateful to you if, after having read the book, you will kindly post your remarks.
-Please leave an email so I will respond.
+Please leave date and an email so I can respond.

 Click and type in a question or comment